NiklasKiefer/SoftwareDeploymentILV/README.md

 # SoftwareDeploymentILV
-This repository contains assignments for the ILV Software Deployment @ FHWN BIT2020
+This repository contains assignments for the ILV Software Deployment.